-Countries in conflict have been especially hard hit by COVID-19, with the pandemic compounding numerous pre-existing challenges.
-In Syria, limited humanitarian access, a devastated health care system, and unreliable data have hampered the response—particularly in areas outside of regime control, where autonomous authorities struggle with minimal testing capabilities and access to aid.
-As the virus begins to make significant inroads into the conflict-affected country, there are also worries about how the virus will impact the millions of Syrians currently displaced.
+Countries in conflict were especially hard hit by COVID-19, with the pandemic compounding numerous pre-existing challenges.
+In Syria, limited humanitarian access, a devastated health care system, and unreliable data hampered the response—particularly in areas outside of regime control, where autonomous authorities struggled with minimal testing capabilities and access to aid.
+As the virus began to make significant inroads into the conflict-affected country, there were also worries about how the virus would impact the millions of Syrians currently displaced.

-On August 4 USIP held an expert panel discussion on the impacts of COVID-19 in Syria.
-The panel featured field-based medical practitioners who will provide on-the-ground insight on the pandemic’s effects in northern Syria, specifically among displaced populations within Syria.
+On August 4, USIP held an expert panel discussion on the impacts of COVID-19 in Syria.
+The panel featured field-based medical practitioners who provided on-the-ground insight on the pandemic’s effects in northern Syria, specifically among displaced populations within Syria.

 Continue the conversation on Twitter with #COVIDSyria.